NightingaleHealth/ukb-nightingale-omics-prediction/README.md

 ### Requirements

 The code has been tested with R version 4.3.2.
 It requires the following packages:

+- tidyverse
+- dplyr
+- readr
+- scales
+- ggplot2
+- tidyr
+- ggforestplot
+- ggh4x
+- cowplot
+- purrr
+- survminer
- - put
+- grid
- - packages
+- gridExtra
- - here
+- egg

 ### Content
 #### Source data

-Source data, in csv data, is located under `source-data`.
+Source data, in csv format, is located under `source-data`.
 These files include:

 * Figure1a_plotdata.csv - the estimated 4-year incidence rate of each disease for individuals within each percentile of metabolomic score for that disease, averaged across the 3 biobanks
 * Figure1b_plotdata.csv - the 4-year hazard ratios for developing incident disease for individuals in the top 10% of each metabolomic score within the three biobanks and the meta-analysis results